Eligibility Scenarios for Paid and Un-Paid Leaves of Absence

 State and Municipal employees with GIC coverage taking military leave of absence may do one of the following:

 - Cancel all GIC insurance coverage and be reinstated upon return from military leave.
 You will be reinstated with no waiting period with the same GIC coverage you had immediately prior to the military leave of absence.
+You may enroll in the GIC health plan of your choice within 60 days of the return to work.
 The Employment Status Change Form (Form-1A state or Form-1AMUN Municipal) and copy of the Military Discharge Release Form must be received at the GIC within 60 days of the return to work.

 - Cancel health coverage and retain life insurance only coverage (state employee only).
 You will be directly billed for the employee share of premium for the life insurance coverage; you may continue your life insurance coverage as long as the monthly premiums are paid.